-Filing for bankruptcy can be a tough decision but sometimes it can be the only way you can achieve financial peace.
-Bankruptcy can also enable you to start your life afresh and leave you with valuable lessons that you can use in your future endeavors.
-There are many types of bankruptcies you can file for depending on what suits your circumstances.
+Filing for bankruptcy can be a tough decision, but sometimes it can be the only way you can achieve financial peace.
+Bankruptcy can also enable you to start your life afresh and leave you with valuable lessons to use in your future endeavors.
+There are many types of bankruptcies you can file for, depending on what suits your circumstances.
 One of the quickest ways of getting rid of debt is chapter 7 bankruptcy.
 Filing for bankruptcy can help you quickly get rid of overwhelming debt.
 Hiring a bankruptcy lawyer during the process is advisable.
 The guidance of a bankruptcy attorney simplifies the process for you and helps you safeguard your interests and rights in court.

 Debtors qualifying the following criteria are eligible for filing chapter 7 bankruptcy: